inet-tub/selfAdjust-kernel-firewall/README.md

 - every chain holds a traversed_rules counter, which is an atomic_t
   - every time a rule is evaluated, the counter is increased
   - the counter and the order of rules can be reset using the sal_test_control.c program
-    - to realize this a new message type was created for the nf_tables_api
+    - to make this work, a new message type was created for the nf_tables_api
     - the exchange of data is happening over netlink
-    - the reset function will set the counter to 0 and put the order of the rules in the initial state
+    - the reset function will set the counter to 0 and put the order of the rules in the initial state (order them by priority)
+#### BPF observer
-  - the value of the counter and the order of the elements can be observed using the bpf_observer.py program
+- the value of the traversed nodes counter and the order of the elements can be observed using the bpf_observer.py program
   - everytime before a packet is evaluated it prints the current traversed_rule counter and the state of the list
     - the handles of the rules are printed to identify the position of a rule
+  - `sudo python3 bpf_observer 1`

+- to record the accessed rule, the number of swaps, and the number of traversed nodes use `sudo python3 bpf_observer 2`
+  - this stores these information in a .csv file
+  - a 0 in the *accessed rule* coulmn indicates that no rule was accessed